scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 For a simple problem like this, we can answer this question empirically by simulating a large number of games and count the fraction of suitable games which Bob goes on to win.
 This can be coded in a couple dozen lines of Python (see part II of [VanderPlas2014]_).
 The result of such a simulation confirms the Bayesian result: 10 to 1 against Bob winning.

 So what is the takeaway: is frequentism wrong?
 Not necessarily: in this case, the incorrect result is more a matter of the approach being "naïve" than it being "frequentist".
 The approach above does not consider how :math:`p` may vary.
-Frequentism can certainly address this by, e.g. applying a transformation and conditioning of the data to isolate dependence on :math:`p`, or by performing a Bayesian-like integral over the sampling distribution of the frequentist estimator :math:`\hat{p}`.
+There exist frequentist methods that can address this by, e.g. applying a transformation and conditioning of the data to isolate dependence on :math:`p`, or by performing a Bayesian-like integral over the sampling distribution of the frequentist estimator :math:`\hat{p}`.

-Another potential point of contention is that the question itself is posed in a way that is perhaps unfair to the classical, frequentist approach.
+Another potential frequentist response is that the question itself is posed in a way that does not lend itself to the classical, frequentist approach.
 A frequentist might instead hope to give the answer in terms of null tests or confidence intervals: that is, they might devise a procedure to construct limits which would provably bound the correct answer in :math:`100\times(1 - \alpha)` percent of similar trials, for some value of :math:`\alpha` – say, 0.05.
-We will further discuss the meaning of such confidence intervals below.
+We will discuss the meaning of such confidence intervals below.

 There is one clear common point of these two frequentist responses: both require some degree of effort and/or special expertise in classical methods; perhaps a suitable frequentist approach would be immediately obvious to an expert statistician, but is not particularly obvious to a statistical lay-person simply trying to answer the question at hand.
-In this sense, it could be argued that for a problem like this (i.e. with a well-motivated prior), Bayesianism provides a better framework for handling nuisance parameters: by simple algebraic manipulation of a few well-known axioms of probability interpreted in a Bayesian sense, we straightforwardly arrive at the correct answer without need for other special statistical expertise.
+In this sense, it could be argued that for a problem like this (i.e. with a well-motivated prior), Bayesianism provides a more natural framework for handling nuisance parameters: by simple algebraic manipulation of a few well-known axioms of probability interpreted in a Bayesian sense, we straightforwardly arrive at the correct answer without need for other special statistical expertise.

 Confidence vs. Credibility: Jaynes' Truncated Exponential
 ---------------------------------------------------------
 A second major consequence of the philosophical difference between frequentism and Bayesianism is in the handling of uncertainty, exemplified by the standard tools of each method: frequentist confidence intervals (CIs) and Bayesian credible regions (CRs).
 Despite their apparent similarity, the two approaches are fundamentally different.
-Both are statements of probability, but the probability refers to different aspects of the bound.
+Both are statements of probability, but the probability refers to different aspects of the computed bounds.
 For example, when constructing a standard 95% bound about a parameter :math:`\theta`:

 - A Bayesian would say: "Given our observed data, there is a 95% probability that the true value of :math:`\theta` lies within the credible region".
 - A frequentist would say: "If this experiment is repeated many times, in 95% of these cases the computed confidence interval will contain the true :math:`\theta`." [#wasserman_note]_